 The answer to any one of these questions and you will begin to find a suitable jurisdiction and banking situation that will match your needs.

-While there are an innumerable number of banks in the world with many offering account openings for non-residents, there are a select few that are popular.
-We have selected the best 5 offshore banking countries based upon their popularity, cost, ease of opening an account, and overall offshore financial services.
+While there are an innumerable number of banks in the world, with many offering account openings for non-residents, there are a select few that are popular.
+We have selected the best five offshore banking countries based on their popularity, cost, ease of opening an account, and overall offshore financial services.

-1. Cayman Islands - Best Offshore Investment Accounts
+- 1. Cayman Islands Banking - Best Offshore Investment Accounts

-4. Belize - Easiest Country in the World to Open an Account
+- 4. Belize Banking - Easiest Country in the World to Open an Account

 Looking for the easiest place to open a bank account?
 These countries are popular because they require only basic documentation, without the need for a bank introduction or reference letter, offer multiple currency options, are cheap, can be opened quickly, have minimal balances and the entire process can be done entirely online.

 - St. Lucia

 We establish many accounts in these jurisdictions because they are reliable, don’t require in-person visits, have a long history of offshore services, offer attractive financial services and have potential investment opportunities.